Calliari/k8s-CK/README.md

 ```
 # Find the nodes with
 kubectl get nodes
-# Drain it with
+# Drain it with "all pods will be taking down"
-kubectl drain NODE-NAME
+kubectl drain NODE-NAME --ignore-daemonsets --force
 # Delete it with
 kubectl delete node "NODE-NAME"
 # If using kubeadm, run on “NODE-NAME” itself
 kubeadm reset
 ```